mager/magerdotco/src/pages/learn/sql-with-public-data/01-getting-started.md

 ---
-layout: "../../../layouts/LearnSQL.astro"
+layout: "../../../layouts/Learn.astro"
 prevLink: ""
 prevTitle: ""
-nextLink: "/02-your-first-queries"
+nextLink: "02-your-first-queries"
 nextTitle: "Your First Queries: College Mascots"
 title: "Getting Started"
 description: "Start by setting up your environment, and getting familiar with the database tables we'll explore."
 ---

 Welcome to the world of SQL!
-Are you ready to dive into the exciting world of relational databases?
 Whether you're a seasoned coder or a beginner, this class is designed to give you the skills and knowledge you need to write effective SQL queries.

 If you're new to coding, don't worry - we'll start with the basics and guide you through the fundamentals of SQL.
 And if you're already familiar with other programming languages, you'll find that SQL is a powerful tool that can help you organize and manipulate data more efficiently than ever before.